Imperatour

-The Imperatour is a concert tour by the Swedish rock band Ghost in support of their fifth studio album, Impera.
-Following its announcement on 20 September 2021, the tour began on 25 January 2022 at the Reno Events Center in Reno, Nevada, and is currently set to conclude at the Kia Forum in Inglewood, California on 12 September 2023.
+The Imperatour was a concert tour by the Swedish rock band Ghost in support of their fifth studio album, Impera.
+Following its announcement on 20 September 2021, the tour began on 25 January 2022 at the Reno Events Center in Reno, Nevada, and concluded at the Brisbane Entertainment Centre in Brisbane, Australia on 7 October 2023.

-The tour features lead singer Tobias Forge performing under the persona of "Papa Emeritus IV".
+The tour featured lead singer Tobias Forge performing under the persona of "Papa Emeritus IV".
 Since the band's inception, Forge has performed under several incarnations of pope-like personas bearing the title of "Papa Emeritus".
 For the release of the band's 2018 album Prequelle, as well as their 2018–2020 concert tour A Pale Tour Named Death, Forge performed in the persona of "Cardinal Copia", a character who, at the final show of that tour, was promoted to Papa Emeritus IV.
-For Imperatour, as with previous tours, he is backed by a band of masked musicians known as "Nameless Ghouls".
+For Imperatour, as with previous tours, Forge was backed by a band of masked musicians known as "Nameless Ghouls".

-Imperatour currently encompasses three legs: a United States leg co-headlined with the Danish band Volbeat, and featuring Twin Temple as special guests, which spanned from January to March 2022; a European leg featuring Uncle Acid & the Deadbeats and Twin Temple, from April to June; and a North American leg, with Mastodon and Spiritbox, from August to September.
+Imperatour encompassed seven legs: a United States leg co-headlined with the Danish band Volbeat, and featuring Twin Temple as special guests, which spanned from January to March 2022; a European leg featuring Uncle Acid & the Deadbeats and Twin Temple, from April to June; a North American leg, with Mastodon and Spiritbox, from August to September; a second European leg which features a span of headlining and festival performances, from May to July 2023; a second United States leg with Amon Amarth as special guests from August to September; a South American leg in September which was their first time headlining in Brazil, Argentina and Chile, and an Australian leg in October.